 The ERSO Talent Programme was created to bring together all of ERSO’s work with emerging professional musicians.

-In its third season, the ERSO Talent Programme’s will focus upon providing opportunities for: emerging professional orchestral players through our Paid Section Leader scheme; emerging soloists in our annual ERSO Soloist of the Year competition and emerging composers through our “Birthday Fanfare for Ernest Read” competition.
+In its third season, the ERSO Talent Programme’s will focus upon providing opportunities for: emerging professional orchestral players through our Paid Section Leader scheme; emerging soloists in our annual ERSO Soloist of the Year competition and composers through our ERSO emerging composers’ competition: “A Fanfare for Ernest Read”.

 Since ERSO was founded, members have always included talented music students and young professionals at the start of their careers who are keen to gain experience.
 Famous names who benefitted from training and experience with ERSO during their early professional lives include: horn player Dennis Brain, clarinettist Jack Brymer, oboist Evelyn Rothwell and flautist James Galway.